-If you can't find the information you need about the Dept. of English Studies, please feel free to contact our departmental Erasmus+ coordinator, Mrs Clare Maas (cmmaasuni-trierde, +49 651 201-2286, pictured left), or our departmental Erasmus+ student assistant, Carlotta Müller (s6camueluni-trierde).
+If you can't find the information you need about the Dept. of English Studies, please feel free to contact our departmental Erasmus+ coordinator, Mrs Clare Maas (cmmaasuni-trierde, +49 651 201-2286, pictured above), or our departmental Erasmus+ student assistant, Carlotta Müller (s6camueluni-trierde).

 Please note that all classes offered within the Dept. of English Studies are aimed at students of English or American Studies as a major/minor, or of literatures and linguistics in general.
 All of our classes require at least B2+ level (on the CEFR) language competence in English – the Dept. of English Studies does not offer any courses at language levels lower than this, and students whose competence in English has not yet reached this level will have difficulties following and passing the courses.
 Students with lower levels should visit the University Language Centre for information about relevant language courses.

 With more general questions about studying at Trier University, please contact Ms Kroener or Mr Proost (exchangestuduni-trierde, +49 651 201-2808) in the University’s International Office.

 Below is a pdf document listing classes which are open to visiting exchange students.
 You are advised NOT to simply copy classes from the learning agreements of previous exchange candidates in Trier: Our classes change every semester and this will lead to unnecessary paperwork with learning agreements and amendment forms.